 … Or ready to conquer a Kabocha Squash!

-Here I am in my new kitchen, “fresh off the boat”, and have not had a good home cooked Filipino meal for months.
-I gingerly take out a medium sized Kabocha Squash from the grocery bag and set it on the counter.
-I do a little tap dance and tell myself, “I’m going to eat good tonight!”
+I have not had the chance to cook Stir-Fried Kabocha Squash despite being one of my favorite dishes to eat.
+Since moving to a new country, I have not had a good home cooked Filipino meal for months and this was my chance.
+I was excited!
+I take out a medium sized Kabocha Squash from the grocery bag and set it on the counter.
+I say to myself, “I’m going to eat good tonight!”

 The whole Kabocha Squash with the knife still lodged in it ends up in the trash.